merenlab/merenlab.org/software/anvio/help/programs/anvi-analyze-synteny/index.md

 <img src="../../images/icons/PROGRAM.png" alt="PROGRAM" style="width:100px; border:none" />

 This program helps you extract synteny patterns from a group of similar loci or genomes.
-This is accomplished by deconstructing contigs into Ngrams (group of neighboring genes of which N is the number of genes) of gene functions using a sliding window method.
-Once completed, anvi&#39;o will export a table with Ngrams counts for you to work with.
+This is accomplished by deconstructing contigs into Ngrams (group of neighboring genes of which N is the number of genes) using a sliding window method.
+Once completed, anvi&#39;o will export a table with Ngrams for you to work with.
+If more than one annotation source is provided, please designate which annotation_source anvio should use to make the Ngrams with using the --ngram-source parameter (e.g. gene_clusters, COG_FUNCTION).
 By default anvi&#39;o will ignore Ngrams that contain genes without annotations.
 If you would like to override this, you can use the --analyze-unknown-functions flag.

 [Back to help main page](../../)